Want to learn how to increase customer satisfaction survey scores? There's no great mystery here. Just hard work.

 Next, we made sure we were really listening to our customers.

-Whenever a customer gave us an NPS score lower than nine, we called them that same day.
+Whenever a customer gave us an NPS score lower than 9, we called them that same day.

 During these calls, our Account Managers would practice mindful, active listening.

-We started calling every customer who scored less than a nine on our NPS surveys about a week before the next survey was due.
+We started calling every customer who gave us a score lower than 9 on our NPS surveys about a week before the next survey was due.
 In these calls, we wouldn't try to be coy.

 We'd be very direct:

 "What do we need to do to get a better score on your next survey?"

 It wasn't a complicated process.
 In fact, we found that two phone calls were often all it took to improve customer satisfaction scores.

 These calls gave us actionable feedback and clear insight into our customer experience.
 For instance, after we received feedback in a post-NPS survey call, one of our customers almost single-handedly designed one of our new dashboard screens.